rhodey/AreTheDucksOut/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-The person(s) dealing in the Software care for their ducks responsibly.
+The person(s) dealing in the Software care or intent to care for their ducks responsibly.

 THE SOFTWARE IS PROVIDED 'AS IS', WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,